College GPA Calculator

 Here you go!
 The college GPA calculator did all the maths, and the GPA value is displayed.

-If you don't have the credits for courses, leave the default value 1 - every course will be equally important, and not the weighted average, but standard arithmetic average will be used.
+If you don't have the credits for courses, leave the default value 1.
+Every course will be treated equally, and our calculator will not use the weighted average but the standard arithmetic average.

 Use our tool as a college cumulative GPA calculator